phantasie-schmiede/psb-foundation/README.md

 These will insert an additional `--linebreak--` between those fields.

 The label of tabs and palettes is determined in the following way:
-1. Use the annotation attribute if given. (can be a LLL-reference)
+1. Use the attribute if given. (can be a LLL-reference)
 2. Use the default language label if existent.
    (see [Default language label paths and additional configuration options](#default-language-label-paths-and-additional-configuration-options))
 3. Use the identifier.

 The behaviour for the description of palettes is similar:
-1. Use the annotation attribute if given. (can be a LLL-reference)
+1. Use the attribute if given. (can be a LLL-reference)
 2. Use the default language label if existent.
    (see [Default language label paths and additional configuration options](#default-language-label-paths-and-additional-configuration-options))
 3. Leave empty.

+#### Database definitions
+Database definitions are added automatically based on the TCA-attributes used for your properties.
+You can override the auto-generated definition by defining the field in the `ext_tables.sql` by yourself or by using the property `databaseDefinition` of attribute `PSB\PsbFoundation\Attribute\TCA\Column`.

+Priority order:
+1. ext_tables.sql
+2. #[Column(databaseDefinition: '...')]
+3. default of ColumnType attribute

 #### Extending domain models
 When you are extending domain models (even from extensions that don't make use of psb_foundation) you have to add the
 @TCA\Ctrl-attribute!
 You have the possibility to override ctrl-settings.
 If you don't want to override anything: just leave out the brackets.
-The default values of the annotation class will have no effect in this case.
+The default values of the attribute class will have no effect in this case.

 #### Default language label paths
 These language labels will be tried if you don't provide a custom value for them.